 In the United States, MM represents nearly 1.8% of all new cancer cases.
-The National Cancer Institute estimated 32,270 new cases of MM in the United States and 12,830 deaths from the disease in 2020.
-Although overall outcomes for patients with MM have improved substantially over the past several decades, patients with MM have a poor prognosis and the predicted median five-year relative survival rate is only 53.9%.
+The National Cancer Institute estimated that there were 34,920 new cases of MM in the United States and 12,410 deaths from the disease in 2021.
+Although overall outcomes for patients with MM have improved substantially over the past several decades, patients with MM have a poor prognosis and the predicted median five-year relative survival rate is only 55.6%.
 As such, there remains a significant unmet need.